 We currently have two job openings and as well as internship positions available.

-We are seeking an experienced case manager to be responsible for the provision of intensive case management and mentoring services provided by Caught in the Crossfire, Pathways, and Violence Interrupters — the violence intervention programs of Youth ALIVE! that provide peer-based field visits and intensive follow-up services to individuals who have been hospitalized for violent injuries, involved in the criminal justice system, and school-based services.
+We are seeking an experienced case manager to be responsible for the provision of intensive case management and mentoring services, providing peer-based field visits and intensive follow-up services to individuals who have been hospitalized for violent injuries, involved in the criminal justice system, and/or identified by their school as being at-risk for violence.
+Youth ALIVE! is a non-profit organization dedicated to preventing violence and generating youth leaders in California communities.
 Services may include peer-based bedside visits and intensive follow-up services to youth who have been hospitalized for violent injuries; home and school visits; and communication and visits to the Juvenile Justice Center to connect with youth being released.

 To Apply: Please send cover letter explaining your interest along with a resume to: email@example.com.
 Include your name and “CiC” in the subject line.

-To Apply: Please send cover letter explaining your interest along with a resume to: email@example.com.
-Include your name and “Counselor” in the subject line.
+To Apply: Please send cover letter explaining your interest along with a resume to: firstname.lastname@example.org.
+Include your name and “Coordinator” in the subject line.

 Youth ALIVE! is seeking a counseling intern (AMFT, MFT Trainee, or ASW) to provide therapy to clients in our direct service programs.
 Supervision will be provided by our Counseling Services Director, Nicky MacCallum, LMFT, NCC.If you are interested, please email her at email@example.com with your resume and a cover letter detailing your interest, availability (i.e. days and times) and expectations (e.g. hours needed).
 Experienced applicants will qualify for stipends.